met4citizen/TalkingHead/README.md

 `modelRoot` | The root name of the armature.
 Default is `Armature`.
 `modelPixelRatio` | Sets the device's pixel ratio.
 Default is `1`.
 `modelFPS` | Frames per second.
 Note that actual frame rate will be a bit lower than the set value.
 Default is `30`.
+`modelMovementFactor` | A factor in the range [0,1] limiting the avatar's upper body movement when standing.
+Default is `1`.
 `cameraView` | Initial view.
 Supported views are `"full"`, `"mid"`, `"upper"`  and `"head"`.
 Default is `"full"`.
 `cameraDistance` | Camera distance offset for initial view in meters.
 Default is `0`.
 `cameraX` | Camera position offset in X direction in meters.
 Default is `0`.